aptech/docs/docs/fred_load.rst

 Purpose
 ----------------
-Get the observations or data values for an economic data series.
+Get the observations or data values for one or more economic data series.

 Format
 ----------------